tajmone/pb-xtools/PBHGENX_README.md

 #### Headers on Demand

-Instead of assuming that you always want/need the creation of a header file, whenever you save your sourcefile PBHGENX will check if a corresponding `filename.pbheader.pbi` (or `filename.pbheader.sbi` for a SB source) exists: if it does, it will create the header-file.
+Instead of assuming that you always want/need the creation of a header file, whenever you save your sourcefile PBHGENX will check if a corresponding `filename.pbhgen.pbi` (or `filename.pbhgen.sbi` for a SB source) exists: if it does, it will create the header-file.

 This additional check-phase shifts from PBHGEN’s default ubiquitousness to an «on-demand» approach to header-files generation.

-All a user needs to do to place a given source file under PBHGENX’s control is to create an empty file with the same name plus `.pbheader.pbi` extension.
+All a user needs to do to place a given source file under PBHGENX’s control is to create an empty file with the same name plus `.pbhgen.pbi` extension.

 3. Git hostility
 ----------------